MSc Interactive Media Technology

 Physical Interaction Design

-This specialization focuses on interaction design in contexts beyond standard mobile and laptop settings, putting emphasis on tangible and embodied aspects of the user experience.
+This specialization focuses on interaction design in contexts beyond standard mobile and laptop settings, emphasising tangible and embodied aspects of the user experience.
 You will explore state-of-the-art systems and technology as well as contemporary research in the field.
-Application areas range from industrial use cases, to health and wellbeing, transportation, sports, play and entertainment.
+Application areas range from industrial use cases to health and wellbeing, transportation, sports, play and entertainment.
 Using the human body as our general starting point, you will design and build new forms of interaction that take into account aesthetic, as well as ethic, ergonomic and material aspects of new technical devices.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).

 Find out what students from the programme think about their time at KTH.

 After graduation you can pursue a career as, for example, developer, technical lead, interaction designer, UX specialist, technical director, producer or project manager in the broad IT and media industries.
 You can also pursue a career in industrial research or continued studies towards a doctoral degree.